-“I would carry [supplies] to the ghetto, mother would buy [supplies], and our neighbour, she had a garden, she was growing vegetables.
-I carried food in my school bag, at the bottom there was food, hidden by my notebooks that were put on top.
-I would go with my sister, and with my friend, and we would be very happy to do that because we would get sweets.
+“I would carry [supplies] to the ghetto.
+Mother would buy [supplies], and our neighbour, she had a garden, she was growing vegetables.
+I carried food in my school bag; at the bottom there was food, hidden by my notebooks that were put on top.
+I would go with my sister and with my friend.
+We would be very happy to do that because we would get sweets.
 We would go from behind, would carry everything, through a channel, to the ring bell, near a column.
 I would go alone, my sister and my friend would wait at the street.
 My grandfather was always in contact with people in the ghetto.
 Later he had to hide them.
 We were all neighbours, all friends.
-Our neighbours knew we were helping Jews, they did not denounce us to the Germans.
-You know, we were kids then, we knew that Germans were beating people, we saw what was going on.
+Our neighbours knew we were helping Jews; they did not denounce us to the Germans.
+You know, we were kids then.
+We knew that Germans were beating people, we saw what was going on.
 They killed a woman in front of my eyes.

 For me there are two spiritual lessons in this great heroism of Jaroslava and her family.

 “When a person does a good deed, their motive is irrelevant.
 Of course having pure intent is ideal, as care in its most selfless form is the closest to godliness people can be.
-As the ancient sage Antigonos of Socho taught in the name of Shimon the Righteous, ‘Do not be as servants who are serving the master in order to receive a reward, rather be as servants who are serving the master not in order to receive a reward.
-(Pirkei Avot).’”
+As the ancient sage Antigonos of Socho taught in the name of Shimon the Righteous, ‘Do not be as servants who are serving the master in order to receive a reward, rather be as servants who are serving the master not in order to receive a reward’ (Pirkei Avot).
 But, in the absence of that sublime state, doing the right thing less selflessly still effectuates a good result.
 Good done for the sake of goodness is the highest level of human activity.
 But the most important thing is that good happens in the world, regardless of specific intentionality, especially since developing the habit of doing good can create an ever-deepening virtuous cycle.
-Jewish tradition spells it out quite succinctly: ‘out of performing a good deed with an ulterior motive there comes doing one for its own sake.
-(Talmud, Pesachim)’ Even more simply: it is always the right time to do the right thing.”
+Jewish tradition spells it out quite succinctly: ‘out of performing a good deed with an ulterior motive there comes doing one for its own sake” (Talmud, Pesachim).
+Even more simply: It is always the right time to do the right thing.”